American College of Physicians: Internal Medicine — Doctors for Adults ®

 And what about the other interest groups concerned about the policy surrounding health care administration costs?
 Not surprisingly, aggressive trial attorney John Edwards was popular among his fellow lawyers (ranking just below Ms. Clinton in donations) while Chris Dodd, who represents insurer-heavy Connecticut, was the top recipient of donations from the insurance industry.
 If you want to know even more about campaign donations, like which candidates your neighbors support (yes, it’s really on there), check out the Web site.

-While I’m recommending campaign-related Web sites, I should mention www.healthcare08central.com.
-This new site from the creators of Healthcare Central, a network of disease information sites, breaks down the nuances of the candidates’ positions on health care issues in an easy-to-understand and visually entertaining manner.
-Watch Mr. McCain’s head fly across the screen when you click on drug prices.
-It’s meant for patients, but it’s useful for anyone who prefers to get their campaign information in a clearer, more engaging format than offered by the candidates’ position statements.
+While I'm recommending campaign-related Web sites, I should mention the new site from the creators of Healthcare Central, a network of disease information sites, breaks down the nuances of the candidates' positions on health care issues in an easy-to-understand and visually entertaining manner.
+Watch Mr. McCain's head fly across the screen when you click on drug prices.
+It's meant for patients, but it's useful for anyone who prefers to get their campaign information in a clearer, more engaging format than offered by the candidates' position statements.